SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ### Firewall:
 Firewall's an essential OS security layer providing protection against network attacks.
-Its use on public WiFi connections is mandatory.
+Its use on public WiFi connections is a must.

 Integrated FW makes for the best option, unfortunately few ROMs offer any enhancements to the basic firewall.
 Abusing *VPN API* (NetGuard, NoRoot Data Firewall,&#8230;) may not be the nicest and most reliable implementation, but at least doesn't require destroying the OS's security model.